samjvsutcliffe/gimp_test/writeup.md

 This can be easily seen with a 1D consolidation problem.

 The second issue is that (at least for the pycbg generated meshes) the GIMP elements do not actually cross the cells, they are only smoother inside of the cell.
-If you generate a mesh that has 16 nodes per cell with the correct behaviour, you end up with boundary nodes not having enough nodes for the GIMP element.
+If you were to generate a mesh that has 16 nodes per cell with the correct behaviour, you end up with boundary cells not having enough nodes for the GIMP element.

 To fix this the GIMP elements must be able to have less than 16 nodes in their "stencil" to account for the boundaries.